EIvimeyCook/EIvimeyCook.github.io/README.md

 ## Overview

-A single-page academic site covering my research, publications, open science work, and the tools I build.
-It is hand-written HTML with inline CSS and JavaScript — no static site generator, no build step, no dependencies.
-Editing `index.html` and pushing to `main` deploys it.
+A single-page academic site covering my research, publications, open science work, and the tools that I've built.

 ## Sections